 What is a securities-backed line of credit (SBLOC)?

 A securities-backed line of credit is a way to get cash for your needs in the near term, guaranteed by your investments, such as stocks, bonds, mutual funds, and exchange-traded funds (ETFs).
 You don’t have to sell those securities.
-Depending on the firm, you may be able to borrow money equivalent to 50% to 95% of your assets’ value.
+Depending on the firm that holds your investment accounts, you may be able to borrow money equivalent to 50% to 95% of your assets’ value.

-An SBLOC works similarly to another kind of line of credit you might have heard about: a home equity line of credit (HELOC).
+An SBLOC works similarly to another kind of line of credit you might be familiar with: a home equity line of credit (HELOC).
 That gives a homeowner access to cash using equity in the property to guarantee the loan—without having to sell the house.
-If a borrower doesn’t pay back the lender according to the loan terms, the lender can take their house.
+If a borrower doesn’t pay back the lender according to the loan terms, the lender can seize and sell their house.
 With a securities-backed line of credit, a borrower could lose their investments if they don’t make their payments.

 Advantages of a securities-backed line of credit